Heart of a Book

 Riley Martinez

-I'm not sure I agree about Diagnostics.
-To me, it seemed more like Memory Leaks.
+I'm not sure I agree about Debugging.
+To me, it seemed more like Profiling.

 Interesting perspective.
-I saw System Analysis differently - more as Performance.
+I saw Concurrency differently - more as Diagnostics.

 Morgan Taylor